cube3power/atsd/rule-engine/functions-table.md

 This function prints the input map `m` as a two-column table in the specified format `f`.

-The first column in the table contains map keys, whereas the second column contains the corresponding map values.
+The first column in the table contains map keys, whereas the second column contains their corresponding map values.

 The input map `m` typically refers to map fields such as `tags`, `entity.tags`, or `variables`.